Facebook Pixel

 Coffeeshop Bultig the first in Amsterdam

-In the Netherlands it is prohibited by law to smoke tobacco inside public buildings such as restaurants, cafes, museums, etc. This also applies to cannabis shops.
-It is only allowed to smoke weed or hash inside.
+In the Netherlands it is prohibited by law to smoke tobacco inside public buildings such as restaurants, cafes, museums, etc.

 There are 9 laws for coffeeshops in Holland which must be strictly adhered to.